|Location||55 km by road south of Chibougamau, QC|

 Dore Copper, through its wholly-owned subsidiary CBAY Minerals Inc., holds a 100% interest in the Corner Bay Project located in the vicinity of Chibougamau, Québec, approximately 55 km by road from its Copper Rand mill.

 Corner Bay is a significant high-grade copper-gold deposit located on the south flank of the Lac Dore Complex.
 Its was discovered in the early 1980s and accessed by a ramp to 115 meters in 2008.
 No past production is reported although an underground bulk development sample of approximately 36,000 tonnes was mined and processed at the Copper Rand mill in 2008.
 Mill recoveries were 94.4% for copper and 81.5% for gold.

 Dore Copper updated the mineral resource estimate (“MRE”) in October 2021 (see October 6, 2021 news release).
 This MRE will form the basis of the mine plan to be outlined in a preliminary economic assessment (“PEA”) anticipated to be completed in April 2022.
-The PEA contemplates the re-development plan of a hub-and-spoke operation model with Corner Bay as the main feed to the Corporation’s centralized Copper Rand mill (2,700 tpd), supplemented by the Devlin and Joe Mann deposits.
+The PEA contemplates the re-development plan of a hub-and-spoke operation model with Corner Bay as the main feed to the Corporation’s centralized Copper Rand mill, supplemented by the Devlin and Joe Mann deposits.